 Cochin Raising Other Chickens

 Because they are such good mothers and you come across a very special Cochin hen, she may be inclined to raise a few abandoned chicks but this will differ between birds.
+If you need more info on how to raise chicks, this review of chicken starter kits might help.

 If you are thinking of getting your broody Cochin hen to hatch eggs, always ensure that the egg shells are strong.